Esbern/semanticGIS/content/Geospatial Practice/Dissemination and Communication/Data Visualisation/3D Rendering/The use of 3D geospatial data in urban planning.md

 ## The integration of 2 and 3D geospatial data

-When combining Realtime data with 3D geospatial data we come close to the concept op a [[Geospatial Practice/Application Domains/Digital Twins/index]]
+When combining Realtime data with 3D geospatial data we come close to the concept op a [[Core Geospatial Concepts/Temporal Resolution & Real-Time Streams/Digital Twins/index]]